ZhiangChen/virtual_shake_robot_pybullet/README.md

 All Recording Mode :

-If you want to run all the tests from the start there is a method for that as well.
-It is similar to the single_recording_mode.

-To beign all the tests
+This mode runs all the recorded tests consecutively.

 ```
 ros2 launch virtual_shake_robot_pybullet sp1_launch.py motion_mode:=all_recordings